-The Biden administration announced plans for countries to help Russia avoid western sanctions.
-Jake Sullivan, National Security Advisor, stated Wednesday that the US had prepared a unified response to other G7 countries to ensure no significant economy can weaken or undermine sanctions against Russia.
-He said that the US had sent that message to China and that it expected European Union countries would follow suit soon.
+The Biden administration has announced plans to help countries avoid Western sanctions on Russia.
+Jake Sullivan stated that on Wednesday, the US prepared a unified reaction to be sent to all G7 countries in order to prevent any significant economy from weakening or undermining sanctions against Russia.
+He stated that the US has sent this message to China, and that they expect European Union countries will follow suit shortly.

-According to reports, the plan would prevent Russia from accessing critical goods like commercial electronics, computers, and aircraft parts.
-Sullivan said that the United States would not accept “systematic attempts” to reorient financial payments away from the dollar.
+According to reports the plan would prevent Russia accessing critical items like commercial electronic, computers, aircraft parts, and other goods.
+Sullivan stated that the United States will not accept “systematic attempts” To reorient the financial payment system away from dollars.

-I won’t bore you with history, but the short and skinny is that Oil is quoted in US dollars per agreement in 1973 between the US and Saudi Arabia.
-This created the “Petro Dollar” and set up the US Dollar as the default world currency.
+Oil was first quoted in US dollars in 1973, as per an agreement between the US & Saudi Arabia.
+The result was the “Petro Dollar” Set the US Dollar as default currency for the world.

 The Fed & Interest Rates

-Last week, Powell gave a second speech Monday and made it clear to financial markets that the Fed would likely accelerate its rate increases to reduce inflation.
-This communication was probably carefully planned: flexibility first, firmness last.
-The investor side of the story was a success, as it drove stocks higher.
+Powell’s second speech was delivered on Monday last week.
+He made it clear that the Fed will likely increase its interest rates to combat inflation.
+This communication was likely carefully planned.
+Flexibility came first, followed by firmness.
+The investor’s side of the story worked well, driving stocks higher.

-By raising interest rates, the Federal Reserve could cause a recession.
-Recall that 10 of the 13 most recent rate hike cycles ended in recession.
-However, there have been “soft landings” circa 1996, 1984, and 1995.
-This week, Jay Powell, Fed Chairman, stated that he believes the Fed can achieve a soft landing.
-Powell is, unfortunately, being sabotaged by history and current circumstances.
-For example, take the yield curve between 10-year Treasuries and 2-year Treasuries.
-This yield curve has historically been a strong indicator of recession, and it is very close to indicating another recession within the next 12-18 months.
+Federal Reserve may cause a depression by increasing interest rates.
+Ten of the thirteen most recent rate hike cycles have ended in recession.
+There have been “soft landings” Around 1996, 1985, and 1994.
+Jay Powell, Fed chairman, said this week that he believed the Fed could achieve a “soft landing”.
+Powell’s efforts are unfortunately thwarted by the past and current conditions.
+Take, for example, the yield curve between 2-year Treasuries versus 10-year Treasuries.
+This yield curve is historically a good indicator of recession and it’s very close to signaling another one within the next 12-18 month.

-This week, Jim Bullard, President of the St. Louis Fed Bank, stated that all signs point to higher inflation in spring.
-Although he didn’t give a timeframe, let’s examine the facts.
-First, the Fed increased its Federal Funds Target rate by 0.25 percent, and the Federal Funds Effective rate is now only 0.333%.
+Jim Bullard of the St. Louis Fed Bank said this week that there are many signs that indicate higher inflation for spring.
+Let’s look at the facts, even though he did not give a specific timeframe.
+First, the Fed raised its Federal Funds Target Rate by 0.25 percent.
+The Federal Funds Effective Rate is now 0.333%.

-Blackrock’s Larry Fink believes we are witnessing the end of three decades of globalization due to the Russia-Ukraine conflict and the pandemic.
-As the West waged an “economic war” against Russia and threatened sanctions against foreign companies that help Russia, countries are reminded of how “access to [US] capital market is a privilege and not a right.”
+Larry Fink of Blackrock believes that we are seeing the end of the globalization era due to the Russia/Ukraine conflict, and the pandemic.
+As the West waged a war against “economic war” The countries that have imposed sanctions on Russia and those who threaten to do so are reminded how “access to [US] capital market is a privilege and not a right.”

-This will prompt governments and companies worldwide to reevaluate their dependence and reassess their manufacturing footprints, resulting in higher costs and near-shoring.
-Fink rights: “[A] large scale reorientation [of supply chains] will inherently be inflationary.”
-Adopting digital currencies, such as the Fed’s forthcoming Central Bank Digital Currency (CBDC), and a “global digital payments system” like the Fed’s upcoming Central Bank Digital Currency will lower international business costs.
+It will force governments and businesses to reevaluate and reassess the manufacturing footprints of their companies, leading to higher costs and nearshoring.
+Fink rights “[A] large scale reorientation [of supply chains] will inherently be inflationary.”
+Adopting digital currency, such as Central Bank Digital Currency of the Fed (CBDC), is a good idea. “global digital payments system” The Fed’s Central Bank Digital Currency, which is due to be released soon, will reduce international business costs.

 Debt & More Debt

-- The Fed raises rates too fast putting the US into recession.
+- The Fed increases rates too quickly, putting the US in recession.

-Bonds continue to get KILLED and the STRONG BEAR trend likely to continue for some time.
-The Fed’s hawkish attitude helped drive the yield on US 10-year debt back up to 2.46 percent.
-The Bund in Germany rose to 0.56%, while the OAT flirted with 1% in France.
+Bonds are still being KILLED, and the trend of STRONG BEAR is likely to continue.
+The Fed’s hawkish stance helped push the yield on US 10 year debt back up to 2,46 percent.
+The Bund in Germany rose up to 0.56% while the OAT in France was flirting with 1%.

 Financial advisors and investors should take note that the US 10YR yield went over 2% which is over the average S&P 500 dividend.
-Bonds are getting crushed, but we think investors will start moving out of equities into higher-paying conservative investments such as CDs.
+Bonds have been hammered, but we believe investors will move from equities to higher-paying conservative investment such as CDs.

-This week, Jamie Dimon, CEO of JPMorgan Chase, called for a Marshall Plan and significant investments in energy security for Europe and the US.
-This will likely lead to higher oil prices in the long term due to lower US oil production and a greater focus on green energy development and geopolitical from Russia and to the Middle East.
+Jamie Dimon (CEO of JPMorgan Chase) called this week for a Marshall Plan, and for significant investments to be made in energy security both for Europe and for the US.
+The long-term effect of this will be higher oil prices due to the lower US oil production, and the increased focus on geopolitical issues from Russia to the Middle East.

-The US oil-and-gas company output reached its highest level in six decades.
-The Federal Reserve of Dallas surveyed major industries and found that 15% of large companies plan to increase their growth by 30% in the coming year.
-Respondents forecasted that US crude oil could reach pre-invasion levels by this year.
-These long-term predictions contrast with short-term forecasts by top oil traders who warned that prices could rise to $200 per barrel.
+The US oil and natural gas companies’ output reached its highest levels in 60 years.
+Federal Reserve of Dallas conducted a survey of major industries, and found that 15 percent of large companies planned to increase their growth in the next year by 30 percent.
+US crude could return to pre-invasion levels this year, according to respondents.
+These long-term projections contrast with the short-term forecasts of top oil trader who Warning: Prices could increase to $200 per barrel.